jtvn/Eir/README.md

 # Eir
-PHP vulnerability scanner written in C#.
-Why C#?
-Because!
-That's why!
+Eir is a PHP vulnerability scanner written in C#.
+This project expands Eir by enabling the generation of CTL and LTL specifications for the nuXmv and NuSMV model checkers.

 ### Requirements
 * .NET 4.5 or Mono 3.12.0-1